Audiveris/audiveris/docs/_pages/ui_tools/add_inter.md

 You can manually create an Inter instance from a selected glyph, by "assigning" this glyph the desired shape.
-If you have no suitable glyph available, you can still create an Inter from nothing, by a simple drag n' drop from the shape palette.
+If you have no suitable glyph available, you can still create an Inter from nothing, via a simple drag n' drop from the shape palette.

-In both cases, you may have to specify the target staff for the created inter.
+In both cases, you may have to specify the target staff for the created inter if the context is not clear enough for the engine.

 ---

-## Table of contents
+Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}
 ---

-### Underlying Glyph
+### Inter from underlying Glyph

 Inter creation from a glyph is the only case where a glyph is used in Audiveris manual edition.